 Damon Harrison is not called “snacks” Harrison for the fun of it.
 Just take a look at how powerful and sturdy he is.
 He is 6’3 and is a solid 353 pounds.
-Snacks is currently a nose tackle for the NFL’s Detroit Lions born in Louisiana.
+Snacks is currently a nose tackle for the NFL’s Seattle Seahawks born in Louisiana.
 Harrison played college football for William Penn University and was signed onto the New York Jets in 2012 as an undrafted free agent.
 Throughout his high school career, he primarily played basketball as a shooting guard until an injury prevented him from playing further.
 This proved to be a blessing in disguise as he soon picked up football during his senior year.
 Due to the majority of the recruiting process taking place during the junior year of high school, Harrison was overlooked by scouts and ended up without a football scholarship and attended community college.
-Rather than letting that defeat him Harrison persevered and went on to become First-team All-Pro in 2016, NAIA All America in 2011, First Team All-MSFA in 2011, and Second team all MSFA in both 2009 and 2010.
+Rather than letting that defeat him, Harrison persevered and went on to become First-team All-Pro in 2016, NAIA All American in 2011, First Team All-MSFA in 2011, and Second-team all MSFA in both 2009 and 2010.
 LRT Sports reached out to Harrison to get his advice to college athletes as well as high schoolers going through the recruitment process.

 LRT Sports: What is the best piece of advice that you can off a college athlete that is looking to play at the next level?

-Harrison: To not be afraid to sacrifice the now for the future.
+To not be afraid to sacrifice the now for the future.
 Don’t be afraid to separate yourself from people who aren’t on the same path as you no matter how close you are.

 LRT Sports: Looking back on your career and going through all the ups and downs what would be the main do and don’t that you can offer to an athlete.

-Harrison: The main thing to do is to keep your confidence.
+The main thing to do is to keep your confidence.
 You wouldn’t have made it as far as you did without your confidence so don’t change it because you may be afraid of stiffer competition, they can smell it.
 The biggest don’t is to not be arrogant about it.
 The NFL has a way of humbling guys who are like that.

 LRT Sports: What is the best advice that a coach has given you, and who was that coach?

-Harrison: The best advice given to me from a coach was from my high school coach who told me to never allow anyone to put limitations on my life.
+The best advice given to me from a coach was from my high school coach who told me to never allow anyone to put limitations on my life.
 Those who tell you that you can’t do something say that because they themselves couldn’t do it.